nitrictech/jvm-sdk/README.md

 ## Status

-**Experimental** - this SDK is currently in experimental status, features are missing and interfaces may change without warning.
+**Preview** - this SDK is currently in preview status, features are missing and interfaces may change without warning.

 > Feedback and contributions are welcome.
 You can use one of the methods below to get in touch.